 STEP 2 - Top sling width

 Refer to the graphic above and the picture on the left.
 Using a tape measure, determine the distance from the center of one sling rail to center of the opposite sling rail.
 Measure to the nearest 1/8".
-Casual Refinishing will add the necessary fabric for seam allowances.
 It is best to measure the top width either where the seat back attaches to the frame (if there is a bolt at the top) or directly opposite the spreader bar (if your chair has a spreader bar).
 If you can't do that, measure the width from the top of the frame.
 Our replacement chair slings can stretch 1/2" to 1" when tightened on the chair frame.
 New sling fabrics must be tightm and are designed to stretch when installed on the frame.

 STEP 3 - Bottom sling width